adsric/devtools/README.md

   Start a new server and watch for CSS & JS file changes in the `dist` folder.

 ### Task - `build:css`
-  `run-s autoprefixer cssnano hash:css`
+  `run-s prefix:css minify:css`

   Alias to run the `autoprefixer`, `cssnano` and `hash` tasks.

 ### Task - `build:js`
   `run-s webpack:build`

   Alias to run the `webpack:build` tasks.
-Bundles `src/js/main.js` & minify the output. (note Not using webpack then add babel-js uglify-js to this command instead)
+Bundles `src/js/main.js` & minify the output. (note Not using webpack then add babel:js uglify:js to this command instead)

 ### Task - `build`
   `run-s build:*`